octokit/octokit.js/README.md

 ## Automatic retries

 Many common request errors can easilybe remediated by retrying the request.
-We recommend to install the [`@octokit/plugin-retry` plugin](https://github.com/octokit/plugin-retry.js) for automated retries in these caeses
+We recommend to install the [`@octokit/plugin-retry` plugin](https://github.com/octokit/plugin-retry.js) for Automatic retries in these cases

 ```js
 const Octokit = require('@ocotkit/rest')